briebug/jest-schematic/README.md

 npm run clean:launch
 ```

-`clean:launch` will reset the test-app to is current version controlled state, removing un-tracked files, and run the schematic against the test-app.
+`clean:launch` will reset the sandbox to is current version controlled state, removing un-tracked files, and run the schematic against the sandbox.
 This will be your main development command.

-⚠ **Be careful not to check in changes to the test-app directory unless necessary.** ⚠
+⚠ **Be careful not to check in changes to the sandbox directory unless necessary.** ⚠

 ### Test schematics against a local project